kyberorg/axe/CONTRIBUTING.md

   likely don't needed as regulated by Spring profile)
 * REDIRECT_PAGE_TIMEOUT: `Timeouts in second after which redirect page makes actual redirect` (most likely don't needed as regulated by Spring profile)
-* SESSION_TIMEOUT `Timeout in seconds after which cuurent session ends` (most likely don't needed as regulated by Spring profile)
+* SESSION_TIMEOUT `Timeout in seconds after which current session ends` (most likely don't needed as regulated by Spring profile)

 Ports: